j-sherrick/product-preview-card/README.md

 - Flexbox
 - CSS Grid
 - Mobile-first workflow
+- BEM architecture
+- Sass

 ### What I learned

-I wanted to keep the project Sassy and follow a BEM architecture as close as possible.
-One thing I learned, and that really relieved a lot of stress, was that the official BEM guidelines say [you can create your own custom naming solution](https://en.bem.info/methodology/naming-convention/).
-Coupled with the fact that the guidelines for directory structure allow for a flex approach, combining both a nested and flat approach makes the most sense to me.
+During this project, I learned how to effectively use Sass to organize and manage CSS in a modular way.
+I also improved my understanding of responsive design, ensuring the component looks great on both desktop and mobile devices.
+My goal was to maintain a Sassy style and adhere closely to the BEM architecture.
+One key insight that alleviated much of my stress was discovering that the official BEM guidelines allow for custom naming conventions.
+Additionally, the guidelines for directory structure offer flexibility, allowing a combination of both nested and flat approaches.
+This combination made the most sense to me and helped streamline the project's organization.

 ```html
 <h1>Some HTML code I'm proud of</h1>